NCEAS/msai4earth-esa/iceplant_detection/README.md

 ## Active Code

-Notebooks in the current folder starting with TRIALS_# are workflows on which we are working on at the moment:
+Notebooks in the current folder are workflows on which we are working on at the moment:

+* `spectral_model_training.ipynb`: training and saving a random forest classifier using **only the spectral and date** features of the training set generated in `data_sampling_workflow`

-* TRIALS_8: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on **only the spectral and date** features of the training set generated in data_sampling_workflow
+* `spectral_model_on_NAIP.ipynb`: classify pixels in a NAIP scene into iceplant, non-iceplant, high-ndwi and low-ndvi using the random forest classification model generated in `spectral_model_training`

+* `lidar_spectral_model_training.ipynb`: training and saving a random forest classifier using **spectral, date and canopy height** features of the training set generated in `data_sampling_workflow`

-* TRIALS_11: classify pixels in a NAIP scene into iceplant, non-iceplant and low-ndvi using a random forest classification model trained on the **spectral, date and canopy height** features of the training set generated in data_sampling_workflow
+* `lidar_spectral_model_on_NAIP.ipynb`: classify pixels in a NAIP scene into iceplant, non-iceplant, high-ndwi, and low-ndvi using the random forest classification model generated in `lidar_spectral_model_training`

-* TRIALS_12: assign to each pixel within an area of interest (subset of NAIP scene) the [probability](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict_proba)  with which the random forest classifies it as iceplant (see